QuantGen/BGLR_AI/fixedEffects.md

 see_also: [fixedeffects-fit-incidence, posthoc-coef-manual, posthoc-errorvar-summary] -->

 BGLR implements Bayesian Generalized Additive Linear Models (BGALM).
 This example illustrates how to fit a linear regression of an outcome (wages) on quantitative and qualitative predictors whose effects are assigned flat priors.
 In the example the linear predictor of the BGALM (`ETA`) is specified using a formula.
-When this happens, BGLR calls `model.matrix()` on the formula to build the incidence matrix.

 ```r
 # Reading the data